FeNToNelele/Protection_and_Optimization_of_CNNs-Thesis/README.md

 - Anaconda Prompt: to create virtual environment.

 ## Installation of virtual environment
-1. In Anaconda Prompt navigate to the root of the repo.
+1. In Anaconda Prompt navigate to the root of the repository.
 2. Run `conda env create -f ./venv/venv.yaml`.
-The virtual environment is created under name theisenv.
+The virtual environment is created under name `theisenv`.

 ## Usage
 1. In Anaconda Prompt navigate to the root of the repo.